RBootsGames/Unraid-Discord-Bot/README.md

  Basic Unraid command line controls from Discord

-All the user variables that need to be changed before use need to be in a file called '.env'.
+All the user variables that need to be changed need to be in a file called '.env'.
+The .env file should be in the same location as the bot python script.

 The .env file should look like this: